1 - Baylor Bears (6-0, 3-0 Big 12, Last Week: 1)

 10 - Kansas Jayhawks (1-5, 0-3 Big 12, Last Week: 10)

 It was an ugly week in Waco, but not really unexpected at all.
 Baylor never has any trouble with this Kansas squad, and the beatdown by the Bears was completely predictable.
 The upcoming game against the Cowboys should be interesting given the trouble that they have had with lesser opponents.

 Fun With Stats

 Once again, we use this segment to drown the pain of another Big 12 loss by finding an area that our Kansas Jayhawks are the best team in the conference.
-In previous weeks, we highlighted Total Kickoff Return Yards (KU is now 3rd), 4th Down Conversion Percentage Defense (2nd in conference, 15th nationally), Team Tackles for Loss Per Game (2nd in conference, 8th nationally), 3rd Down Conversion Defense Percentage (1st in conference, 33rd nationally) and Red Zone Defense (4th in conference, 48 nationally).
-Up this week: Fewest Penalty Yards.
+In previous weeks, we highlighted Total Kickoff Return Yards (KU is now 3rd), 4th Down Conversion Percentage Defense (T1st in conference, 13th nationally), Team Tackles for Loss Per Game (2nd in conference, 8th nationally) and 3rd Down Conversion Percentage (1st in conference, 30th nationally).
+Up this week: Red Zone Defense.